-As outlined above, the Trust has prudently accumulated a sufficient level of reserves to see the Trust through the 'soft transitional phase' of the National Funding Formula.
-Pupil numbers are continually monitored and a 5 year plan is drawn up and reviewed on a monthly basis to ensure the situation is considered fully by the Executive Leadership Team, Local Governors and Trustees.
+As outlined above, the Trust has prudently accumulated a sufficient level of reserves to ensure it can staff and resource the increase in pupil numbers and also meet its development plan priorities, at a time when inflation is outstripping pupil funding levels.
+Pupil numbers are continually monitored and the school and Trust's 5 year plan is reviewed on a monthly basis to ensure the situation is considered fully by the Executive Leadership Team, Local Governors and Trustees.
 Curriculum-led financial planning is an integral part of the strategic financial management process - where pupil:teacher ratios, contact time, class sizes and subject delivery costs are kept under constant review.
-In addition to this, with the evolution of the Multi-Academy Trust, the Trust has centralised services for finance, HR, ICT and legal matters and it continues to work to achieve economies in shared contracts for goods and services and general procurement.
+In addition to this, with the evolution of the Multi-Trust, the Trust has centralised services for finance, HR, ICT and legal matters and it continues to work to achieve economies in shared contracts for goods and services and general procurement.

 Whilst the Trust continues to benchmark and review all elements of its expenditure, making savings wherever possible, it refuses to do this at the expense of compromising the quality of provision.
-The Trust continues to work with emergent information regarding the implementation of the National Funding Formula and to recycle savings to meet emergent priorities.
+The Trust's CFO is an accredited School Resource Management Advisor (SRMA), who is proficient in resource optimisation.
+The CFO and Central Team continue to work with emergent information regarding school funding and recycle any savings made to meet emergent priorities.
 As a condition of funding for Condition Improvement Projects, the Trust was subject to an SRMA Review in May 2021.
-The work of the Central School Business Management team was commended during this review, as affirmed by comments such as: "The overall leadership, management and governance of financial planning and monitoring in the trust is good.
-The skills and knowledge of the CFO are amongst the strongest seen by the SRMA in work with many trusts." and "In addition to developing excellent procedures and systems, the CFO has developed the central team to increase both capability and capacity and to reduce the reliance on individual members of staff."
+The work of the Central School Business Management team was commended during this review, as affirmed by comments such as:

+"The overall leadership, management and governance of financial planning and monitoring in the Trust is good.
+The skills and knowledge of the CFO are amongst the strongest seen by the SRMA in work with many Trusts."

+"In addition to developing excellent procedures and systems, the CFO has developed the central team to increase both capability and capacity and to reduce the reliance on individual members of staff."